 The most common location for tumors to grow for individuals with NF2 is in the brain along the Vestibular Nerves.
-The tumors are attached to the nerve itself which classifies these tumors as Schwannoma.
-There are two Vestibular Nerves, since there are two cranial nerves for each nerve type, one affecting the left and the other the right side of the body.
-The Vestibular Nerve is responsible for the function of the Vestibular System which is responsible for balance.
+The tumors are an overgrowth of a section or sections of the nerve, an overgrowth of the schwann cell.
+There are two vestibular nerves left and right, one on each side of the brain since there are two cranial nerves for each nerve type, one affecting the left and the other the right side of the body.
+The Vestibular Nerve is responsible for the function of the vestibular system which is responsible for balance.

-Vestibular Schwannoma (VS) that grow on a Vestibular Nerve will typically also damage the Cochlear Nerve as well.
-The Cochlear Nerve is responsible for the function of the Cochlea and therefor hearing.
-Cranial Nerve 8 (CN VIII), the Vestibulocochlear Nerve starts at the brainstem and splits to become the Vestibular Nerve and the Cochlear Nerve.
+Vestibular Schwannoma (VS) that grow on a Vestibular Nerve will typically also damage the cochlear nerve as well.
+The cochlear nerve is responsible for the function of the cochlea and therefore hearing.
+Cranial Nerve 8 (CN VIII), the Vestibulocochlear Nerve starts at the brainstem and splits to become the vestibular nerve and the cochlear nerve.

 Since it can be a slow process from the point one nerve starts to become damaged to the point where both nerves are completely broken, individuals with NF2 tend to adjust better and faster than individuals whose nerves are damaged for other reasons.
 However; since vision is used to compensate for the loss of these nerves, in bad vision situations like night or if vision issues develop, balance issues will continue to be a problem.

 Vestibular rehabilitation therapy (VRT) is very important following vestibular nerve damage.
 The dizziness, vertigo, balance problems, and other symptoms can lead to unnatural standing and walking methods.
 This improper compensation can be even harder to correct, lead to worsening of symptoms and often causing headache, muscle tension, and fatigue.